hyundai-robotics/doc-hi6-ntp-client/book.md

 ---

-The definition of NTP can be found in RFC 5905: Network Time Protocol Version 4: Protocol and Algorithm Specification.
+The definition of NTP can be found in [RFC 5905: Network Time Protocol Version 4: Protocol and Algorithm Specification](https://datatracker.ietf.org/doc/html/rfc5905).

 # 1.2 Requirement

-To use the NTP time synchronization feature, you need an NTP server that can be directly connected to the Hi6 robot controller by LAN.
+To use the NTP client time synchronization feature, you need an NTP server that can be directly connected to the Hi6 robot controller by LAN.

+For information on how to use your host PC as an NTP server, see '[2.NTP server setting](../2-ntp-server-setting/README.md)' in the next chapter.

 # 2. NTP server setting